-For some patients, the path to parenthood requires help from an egg or embryo donor.
-There are several indications for egg or embryo donation, including:
+For some patients, the path to parenthood requires help from donor egg or embryo.

 Severe diminished ovarian reserve or premature ovarian insufficiency

 History of poor or abnormal fertilization